- Sydney

 Hello Koalas Sculpture Trail

 One of the best things to do in Port Macquarie, and it's absolutely free, is the Hello Koala Sculpture Trail.
 Think of it as a treasure hunt of sorts.
-Sprinkled around Port Macquarie and surrounding towns are 77 one-meter high koalas, uniquely hand-painted by Australian artists for you to find and snap a pic with.
+Sprinkled around Port Macquarie and surrounding towns are 83 one-metre-high koalas, uniquely hand-painted by Australian artists for you to find and snap a pic with.
 And while we're on the topic of Koalas, pop into the Koala Hospital to see them up close in the gum trees or being treated by vets.
 You'll need to book ahead.
 Hint: You may even spot a Hello Koala here.

-Koala Hospital – Lord Street, Port Macquarie
+Koala Hospital, Lord Street, Port Macquarie

 Timbertown Heritage Theme Park